sycLin/VFX-Project-2/matlab/README.md

 plotMatches
 ---
-draw detected pairs for two image
+The function can draw detected pairs for two image to demonstrate the match function's result.

 combine